Kaus Insurance

 Design Revisions

 Insurance is a complicated product, but that doesn't mean the buying experience has to be.
-Through highlighting navigability and price transparency, the user has to work less to acheive their task and thus the business gains goodwill.
-In the end, I created a simple, beautiful, and approachable e-commerce solution for the business.
+Through highlighting navigability and price transparency, the user can use less effort to achieve their task.
+The result was a simple, beautiful, and approachable e-commerce solution for the business.

 Back to Top